General Exam Guidelines

 There are also several sets of books of general exam problems which can be very useful:

-Finally, here are some books that have some interesting problems but cover a broader scope of subjects than appear on our qualifiers:
+Finally, here are some books that have some interesting problems but cover a broader scope of subjects than appear on our qualifying exams:

 It's a good idea to make sure you can not only do the problems but do the problems under test conditions.
 Speed counts, and so does endurance.
 You may find that sitting an exam for five hours straight is difficult in itself.
 You may wish to save a few days at the end of your studying to do practice exams in real time.